SchoolOfCode/w2d5_hackathon-fetch-kavita/README.md

 ## Step 3 - Build (The rest of the day!)

 Translate your plan into code, and turn your ideas into reality.
 Enjoy!

+plan for the day:

+1. fetch the data using API
+2. Look at the format of the data and decide how we are going to use it
+3. use the dom/html to format our page
+4. make the page responsive
+5. format our page using CSS
+6. add differently functionality - choice of difficulty, number of questions